israelali1424/Prettier-Linting-Husky-Setup-Guide/server/SERVER-README.md

 `npm install -g concurrently`

 ####Add this below to your package.json so only the `npm run serve` will be needed to start the server and watch for all changes

-` "scripts": {
+The before start the server for the first time run an npm run build to create the dist folder need to convert ts to js ` "scripts": {
     "build": "rimraf dist && npx tsc",
     "prestart": "npm run build",